dotnet/csharplang/proposals/improved-interpolated-strings.md

 that all expressions get evaluated as one might expect, but we call as few methods as we need to.
 While the partial evaluation might be desirable for some more advanced cases, it is perhaps non-intuitive for the general case.

 Another alternative, if we want to always evaluate all format holes, is to remove the `Append...` version of the API and just do repeated `Format` calls.
-The builder can track whether it should just be dropping the argument and immediately returning for this version.
+The handler can track whether it should just be dropping the argument and immediately returning for this version.

 _Answer_: We will have conditional evaluation of the holes.

 **~~Open~~ Question**

-Do we need to dispose of disposable builder types, and wrap calls with try/finally to ensure that Dispose is called?
-For example, the interpolated string builder in the bcl might have a rented array inside it, and if one of the interpolation holes throws an exception during evaluation, that rented array could be leaked if it wasn't disposed.
+Do we need to dispose of disposable handler types, and wrap calls with try/finally to ensure that Dispose is called?
+For example, the interpolated string handler in the bcl might have a rented array inside it, and if one of the interpolation holes throws an exception during evaluation, that rented array could be leaked if it wasn't disposed.

-_Answer_: No. Builders can be assigned to locals (such as `MyBuilder builder = $"{MyCode()};`), and the lifetime of such builders is unclear.
+_Answer_: No. handlers can be assigned to locals (such as `MyHandler handler = $"{MyCode()};`), and the lifetime of such handlers is unclear.
 Unlike foreach enumerators, where the lifetime is obvious and no user-defined local is created for the enumerator.

 ## Other considerations

-### Allow `string` types to be convertible to builders as well
+### Allow `string` types to be convertible to handlers as well

-For type author simplicity, we could consider allowing expressions of type `string` to be implicitly-convertible to _applicable\_interpolated\_string\_builder\_types_.
-As proposed today, authors will likely need to overload on both that builder type and regular `string` types, so their users don't have to understand the difference.
+For type author simplicity, we could consider allowing expressions of type `string` to be implicitly-convertible to _applicable\_interpolated\_string\_handler\_types_.
+As proposed today, authors will likely need to overload on both that handler type and regular `string` types, so their users don't have to understand the difference.
 This may be an annoying and non-obvious overhead, as a `string` expression can be viewed as an interpolation with `expression.Length` prefilled length and 0 holes to be filled.

-This would allow new APIs to only expose a builder, without also having to expose a `string`-accepting overload.
+This would allow new APIs to only expose a handler, without also having to expose a `string`-accepting overload.
 However, it won't get around the need for changes to better conversion from expression, so while it would work it may be unnecessary overhead.

+_Answer_:

+We think that this could end up being confusing, and there's an easy workaround for custom handler types: add a user-defined conversion from string.

 ### Incorporating spans for heap-less strings